 The alphabet is most easily deciphered by entering a room where a red fox is jumping over a dog which is laying on the ground.
 Next to them are glyphs which correspond to the popular saying: the quick brown fox jumps over the lazy dog.
 This sentence provides enough letters to construct the alphabet.

 Numbers in Fez can be expressed several ways.
-Numbers correlate to the open spaces in each square (if you're looking at the white, negative space).
+Numbers correlate to the open spaces in each square (if the player is looking at the white, negative space).
 One equals an open space on the top of the square.
 Two equals an open space on the right of the square.
 Three equals and open space at the bottom of the square.
 Four equals an open space the the left side of the square.
-If you look at the chart on the right, you'll see that the number three can also be represent with an open space on the top and on the right; or, in other words, 1 + 2 = 3.
+Consulting the chart on the right, the number three can also be represent with an open space on the top and on the right; or, in other words, 1 + 2 = 3.

 There are glyphs composed of tetrominos which represent controller inputs.
 These glyphs are usually written vertically from top to bottom, and they are usually connected to each other.
 When the corresponding buttons are pressed, a secret is revealed.
 Pro-tip: The center point of the T-blocks indicate their direction.